 Open head injuries occur when something strikes or penetrates the skull and damages the brain.
 You may see visible bumps, bruising, lacerations, or blood.
 Closed head injuries occur when a force impacts the head, causing the brain to shift and hit the skull.
 Other less common types of head and brain injuries include infections, chemical injuries, and hypoxia, which occurs when the brain is deprived of oxygen for too long, causing brain damage.

 Because symptoms can be subtle or possibly indicate other health conditions, many TBI go misdiagnosed or undiagnosed altogether.
 Any employee who experiences a fall or blow to the head should be screened for:

 With concussions and other head injuries, symptoms may not immediately be apparent.
 Monitor injured persons closely in the hours and days after any impact to the head.

 If your TBI occurred at work, you are most likely eligible to receive workers’ compensation benefits to replace lost income and cover any medical bills related to your care while you are unable to work.
 To ensure a smooth claim, report your injury to your employer immediately, document all your medical treatment, and contact a Downingtown workers’ compensation lawyer for assistance.
 It should be noted that workers’ compensation benefits only go so far.
 For debilitating, permanent injuries, you may consider bringing a third-party claim that allows damages for pain and suffering, future lost wages, and possibly even punitive damages.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Help TBI Victims Recover Damages for Life-Changing Injuries
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Help TBI Victims Recover Damages for Life-Changing Injuries